On 26 November 2020 I published this piece on Covid-19 but, as so much has happened since then, an update seems very necessary.

 Fast forward to now, late february 2021.
 In the UK we have a rolling programme of vaccination, with 2 vaccines available and more waiting to come ‘on stream’.
 17 million + people, in the clinically most at risk groups, have had their first dose of a planned 2-dose vaccination.
 The essential second dose is not now to be administered until 12 weeks after the first, which is not how the designers tested it.
 The programme is going so well that the government has now decided they have the ability to vaccinate all of the adult population by the end of July 2021 with the first dose.

 We know that humans (at least in the UK) will not do as they are told.
 We know that sometimes this is because the don’t understand, sometimes because they don’t care, and sometimes because they are confused by variable and nuanced government messages.
 We know the economic and political imperative to reopen commercial life is powerful.
 We know the virus will continue to mutate.
 I think it reasonable to assume the government has learned epidemiological lessons which, I believe, it experimented with throughout 2020.
 I believe the government anticipates a fourth wave but feels it has enough data to pin its hopes on vaccines that can limit the size of that wave, and that can be ‘tweaked’ to deal with serious mutations, and in the context of coming summer weather which naturally suppresses the virus.
+Experience in treatments and the development of antiviral drugs seems to suggest that, for most, infection will not result in hospitalisation and death.
+Whether this holds true for all future mutations of the virus remains to be seen.

 In the end I believe the success or failure of managing Covid-19, going forward to the winter of 2021 and beyond, will depend on whether people can remember, and apply, what they have learned over the last year to mitigate their own risks (hands / face / space), for the long term.
 Whether Covid-19 becomes like seasonal influenza, something we live with and manage with an annual vaccine, it certainly won’t be the last we see of it and neither will it be the last pandemic we see.